ros/diagnostics/diagnostic_aggregator/ros2_migration_readme.md

         1. Publish rate is fixed 1hz.

         2. This is not designed to be a keepalive, it uses potentially unreliable transports and does not have tight timeouts, and there may be stale data due to aggregation.

+	3. psutils should be install to run colcon test cleanly.